architolk/architolk.github.io/_pages/ac5/panel.md

 ![](/assets/images/ac5/front-modified.png)

 Chickenhead knobs are to be ordered...
 The original pathfinder used self-tapping knobs, the Molly kit had set-screw pots, so I need to order some new knobs :-(.
+[These knobs](https://www.banzaimusic.com/Chickenhead-black-standard.html) should fit and are of the same dimensions as the originals.

 So the dials are: